 A continuation is a special kind of function that’s like a bookmark to the location of an expression.
 Continuations let you jump back to an earlier point in the program, thereby circumventing the of the usual evaluation model.
 Like macros, they’re not a tool of first resort.
 But they have a niche.

-When you invoke a continuation, it sends you back to the point in the program when the bookmarked expression was evaluated.
+When you invoke a continuation, it sends you back to the point in the program where the bookmarked expression was evaluated.
 The continuation takes one argument, which replaces the value of the bookmarked expression.
 Evaluation resumes from there.

 Consider this math expression:

 Suppose we want to capture a continuation at the 4.
 To do this, we wrap it in let/cc:

 It serves as the expression that’s bookmarked by the continuation.

 It captures the continuation (cc means “current continuation”) and assigns it to a variable we designate, in this case here.

 Like ordinary let, it evaluates any expressions within, and the last expression becomes the return value.
 In this case, let/cc stashes our here continuation in the variable c, and then returns 4.
 So the value of the overall expression is unchanged.

 What will be the value of (c 20)?
 When we invoke our continuation c with an argument, it’s equivalent to replacing the result of the bookmarked expression with the argument: